interactions-py/interactions.py/docs/src/Guides/05 Components.md

 # Components

-While interactions are cool and all, they are still missing a vital component.
-Introducing components, aka Buttons, Selects, soon Text Input Fields.
-Components can be added to any message by passing them to `components` in any `.send()` method.
+Components (Buttons, Select Menus and soon Text Input Fields) can be added to any message by passing them to the `components` argument in any `.send()` method.

+## Layout

+All types of components must be part of Action Rows, which are containers that a message can have.
+Each message can have up to 5 action rows, with each action row containing a maximum of 5 buttons OR a single select menu.

+If you don't really care of the layout in which your components are set, you can pass in directly the components without actually creating the Action Rows - the library will handle it itself.
+However, if the layout is important for you (let's say, you want a row with 3 buttons, then a row with a select menu and finally another row with 2 buttons), then you will need to specify the layout yourself by either defining the action rows or using the `spread_to_rows()` function.

 They are organised in a 5x5 grid, so you either have to manage the layout yourself, use `spread_to_rows()` where we organise them for you, or have a single component.

 If you want to define the layout yourself, you have to put them in an `ActionRow()`.
 The `components` parameter need a list of up to five `ActionRow()`.

-=== ":one: `ActionRow()`"
+=== ":one: No special layout"
+    Your list of components will be transformed into `ActionRow`s behind the scenes.

     ```python
+    from interactions import Button, ButtonStyle

+    components = Button(
+        style=ButtonStyle.GREEN,
+        label="Click Me",
+    )

+    await channel.send("Look, Buttons!", components=components)
+    ```

+=== ":two: `ActionRow()`"
+    ```python
-    from interactions import ActionRow, Button
+    from interactions import ActionRow, Button, ButtonStyle

     components: list[ActionRow] = [
         ActionRow(